 Recorder player Bolette Roed

-Kasper Rofelt has received a number of grants and awards, including a Sonning Scholarship in 2014 and several grants because of his artistic contribution to contemporary classical music.
+Kasper Rofelt has received a number of grants and awards, including an award from the Danish Arts Council in 2018 for his cello concerto 'Night Phase', a Sonning Scholarship in 2014 and several grants because of his artistic contribution to contemporary classical music.

 Awards and grants